 If the insurer denies your claim or refuses to settle, or if the at-fault party was uninsured, we will take your case to trial.
 We will demand you and your relatives receive full and fair compensation for your loss and grief.

 You have two years from the date of your loved one’s death to file a personal injury lawsuit.

 Nevada follows the discovery rule, though, which may give you more time.
 The clock does not start running if, at the time of their death, you were unaware that your loved one’s death was the result of someone’s negligence or wrongful act.
 You then have two years from the date you discover or reasonably should have discovered the negligence or wrongful act to file suit.

 If you learned your relatives’ death might have been the result of another person’s carelessness, recklessness, or misconduct months or years later, call a wrongful death lawyer.
 We will analyze whether you have time to file a lawsuit or whether it is too late.

 It is always difficult to deal with the loss of a loved one.
 When that loss is unexpected, the grief can feel even more profound.
 You and your family also may be financially unprepared.
-Our team at Oronoz & Ericsson Injury Lawyers is here to help you deal with the legal and financial ramifications of your relative’s passing.
+Our team at Oronoz & Ericsson, LLC is here to help you deal with the legal and financial ramifications of your relative’s passing.
 We place the responsibility where it belongs—on the negligent party’s shoulders.